 For men and women, no matter whether you have sex with a woman or a man or both, the man should wear a latex condom every time you have sex.

-FHSI always offers free condoms and provide low-cost and income-based STD testing to whoever needs it.
+FHSI always offers free condoms and provides low-cost and income-based STD testing to whoever needs it.

 Need more information?
 Get in touch to get answers or make an appointment